 "The Avengers" ran from 1962 until 1969 (It hit America in 1965).
 It came back as "The New Avengers" in 1976 and as a feature film in 1998.
-Although tracking down recordings was difficult just a few years ago, you can now overdose on Avengers music with a little hunting.
+Although tracking down recordings was difficult a few years back, you can now overdose on Avengers music with a little hunting.

 "The Music Of Laurie Johnson" released in 2008 on The Edsel label was an answer to fans prayers.
 It's a slip-cased, 3cd set of music compiled, annotated and mastered from the original master tapes by Johnson himself.
 Disc 1 contains seventy minutes of music from sixteen different episodes of The Avengers!

 Varese Sarabande released an Lp of Laurie Johnson with the London Studio Orchestra playing several of his tunes from both the Avengers and New Avengers on one side and The Professionals on the other.
 The same Avenger tracks are on the Varese CD, but with other Johnson scores.

 A 2-CD set of Howard Blake's music for the Tara King episodes of "The Avengers" was released by Silva Screen.
 There is an earlier CD (promo, boot?) floating around that has several tracks not on the Silva release - so you'll need to find both!